wzqvip/IELTS-preparation/Preparations.md

 (Actually, tea is more than a drink.
 I know it was ever the most important products on Silk Roads.
 It conveys Chinese history and civilization.)

+##### Part 3

+###### 1. What habits should children have?

+....should shape some good habits when they are young; ensure they with good health/ good development;

+to get up early; to do reading; to put away toys; to be punctual/on time; to do some preparation before doing sth.; to keep their promises;   punctuality

+###### 2. What should parents do to teach their children good habits?

+parents:

+1. tell them why should people develop good habits;
+2. keep good habits firstly; set good examples;
+3. be strict to help children to form some good habits.

+###### 3. What influences do children with bad habits have on other children?

+  ...will learn from each other; but by comparison, bad habits are easy to form/shape;

+with the influences of those children with bad habits, other children may no long obey regulations/manners/rules;

+Some bad habits can have influences on other children's attitude towards study, health, value and so on.

+###### 4. Why do some habits change when people get older?

+physical energy/ health: don't have good energy to stay up late; give up smoking or drinking because of health problem;

+#### 2. 困难的决定

+Describe a difficult desicion that you once made.

+> When I was in the first year of high school, I met my first difficult decision in my school life, it was to choose to study arts or sciences;

+> It will related to my future major in university and future job option;
+>
+> Before made the decision: compared the 9 subjects I was studying;
+>
+> I was not good at physics and politics; politics is a main subject of arts; physics belongs to science; that made the decision more difficult to make;
+>
+> I didn't have obvious preference on arts or science, so I used the ranking of arts and sciences to decide my subject.

+---

+People probably have changed their plans for various reasons.
+Recently, I changed my future study plan.
+To be honest, it was a big change for me.

+   In the three days, from 6^th^ to 9^th^ in June, I attended the university entrance exam.
+The result was not as good as I had expected, but still not bad.
+Then I applied my ideal university and I was enrolled.

+ In China, the university admission policies are different from most of other countries.
+Students who have passed the enrollment cut-off score/line still have few options to apply the majors that they are interested in.

+Actually, I was enrolled by a major called International Trade which I totally knew nothing about.
+So I didn't think I could have motivation to go further study in that filed.
+After discussing with my parents, I decided to study abroad.

+I felt changing my study plan was a good decision.
+Coz I wanted to follow my heart.
+And also, I felt so grateful for my parents' support.
+You know, the oversea university tuition fee is a burden for a family.
+So I'll try my hard to start an independent life.
+Well, homesickness is another thing I should concern.

+##### Part 3

+###### 1.What decisions do people usually make in their daily lives?

+daily routines;

+to get up early or late; to dress what; to eat what; on what time to go out;

+###### 2. Which is easier, making a decision by yourself or making a decision after group discussion?

+That should depend on how big the responsibility I should take after making the decision.
+For example, the decision about a project or a work, ...

+Private stuff: like to make decision by myself; make me to be confident;

+I prefer to make a decision by myself.
+Because, having a group discussion with others, they may come up with different ideas; it will be hard for me to choose;

+I like to to make a decision after a group discussion.
+Because I can't consider overall; not confident enough to make a decision; not decisive;

+###### 3. Why are many young people unwilling to follow their parents' advice?

+1) They are grown-up; they are mature and capable enough to make decisions by themselves; have their own ideas
+2) parents control them too much
+3) generation gap: parents may old-fashioned; can't catch up with the trend;
+4) young people are eager to have chance to make decision;

+###### 4. Why would middle-aged people tend to second-guess their own decisions?

+middle-aged: have to take the responsibility of nurturing their young children and take care of old generation as well; so they have much pressure and burden from life; make them cautious to make decisions; sometimes, they may can't take the bad consequence; so... second-guess....

+not decisive;

+have experienced many things: can foresee something;

 #### 26. 用手机做重要事情(NEW)